Nde-Code/nde-shortener/README.md

 and put in the `tsconfig.json`:

-> Already done, if you've cloned the project, you don't need to do that.
+> already done, if you've cloned the project so you don't need to do that.

 ```json
 {